Charles Webster Leadbeater: How Theosophy Came to Me

 In a section I Meet Our Founder Leadbeater describes the "triumphant" appearance of Blavatsky at a meeting of the London Lodge of the British Theosophical Society, where he saw her for the first time.

 "Suddenly and sharply the door opposite to us opened, and a stout lady in black came quickly in and seated herself at the outer end of our bench.
 She sat listening to the wrangling on the platform for a few minutes, and then began to exhibit distinct signs of impatience.
 As there seemed to be no improvement in sight, she then jumped up from her seat, shouted in a tone of military command the one word 'Mohini!' and then walked straight out of the door into the passage.
 The stately and dignified Mohini came rushing down that long room at his highest speed, and as soon as he reached the passage threw himself incontinently flat on his face on the floor at the feet of the lady in black.
 Many people arose in confusion, not knowing what was happening; but a moment later Mr. Sinnett himself also came running to the door, went out and exchanged a few words, and then, re-entering the room, he stood up on the end of our bench and spoke in a ringing voice the fateful words: 'Let me introduce to the London Lodge as a whole—Madame Blavatsky!'
 The scene was indescribable; the members, wildly delighted and yet half-awed at the same time, clustered round our great Founder, some kissing her hand, several kneeling before her, and two or three weeping hysterically."

 According to the author, the impression which Blavatsky made "was indescribable."
 She was looking straight through man, and obviously saw everything that was in one, and not everyone liked it.
 Sometimes Leadbeater heard from her very unpleasant revelations about those with whom she spoke.
 He's writing: "Prodigious force was the first impression, and perhaps courage, outspokenness, and straightforwardness were the second."

 Leadbeater writes that Blavatsky was the best interlocutor he had ever met: "She had the most wonderful gift for repartee; she had it almost to excess, perhaps."
 She also had knowledge of all sorts of things that relate to very different directions.
 She always had something to say, and it was never empty talk.
 She traveled a lot, and mostly on little-known places, and did not forget anything.
-She has been remembering even the most insignificant cases that had happened to her.
+She remembered even the most insignificant cases that had happened to her.
 She was a wonderful storyteller, who knew how to give a good story and make the right impression.
 "Whatever else she may have been, she was never commonplace.
 She always had something new, striking, interesting, unusual to tell us."

 In connection with the accusations of Blavatsky's enemies in her alleged fraud, cheating, forgery, Leadbeater writes: "The very idea of deception of any sort in connection with Madame Blavatsky is unthinkable to anyone who knew her...
 Her absolute genuineness was one of the most prominent features of her marvellously complex character."